Consistency test of the fine-structure constant from the whole ionization history: Introduction

 \section{Introduction}

 The fine-structure constant $\alpha_{\text{EM}} =e^2/4\pi \epsilon_0 \hbar c$ is a fundamental constant in physics, which indicates the strength of electromagnetic interaction.
 Its value has been measured with various experiments in laboratory, such as the measurements of the neutron de Broglie wavelength, the quantum Hall effect, the electron anomalous magnetic moment, local atomic clock measurements and so forth~\cite{Kinoshita:1996vz,Lange:2020cul}.
 The full 2018 CODATA Committee on Data for Science and Technology~\cite{$https://physics.nist.gov/$} gives the numerical value of $\alpha_{\text{EM}}=1/137.035999084(21)$, its relative standard uncertainty is $1.5\times 10^{-10}$.
 In astrophysical and cosmological systems, we also can get relatively precise measurements of the fine-structure constant with high-resolution astrophysical spectroscopy measurements~\cite{Webb:2010hc,Murphy:2017xaz,Wilczynska:2020rxx,Milakovic:2020tvq,Murphy:2021xhb,daFonseca:2022qdf}, big bang nucleosynthesis~\cite{Deal:2021kjs} and cosmic microwave background (CMB)~\cite{Planck:2014ylh,Hart:2017ndk,Hart:2019dxi,Hart:2021kad} respectively.
 For reviews of the other measurements, see~\cite{Uzan:2010pm}.
 Since these measurements may come from different epochs of our universe, it is possible for people to probe a varying fine-structure constant \cite{Hart:2021kad,daFonseca:2022qdf,Liu:2021mfk}.
-Comparing all above measurements, in fact, one can find that these measurements are consistent with each other and there is no evidence to support a varying fine-structure constant now.
+Theoretically, the fine-structure constant can be dynamical in a more general framework than the standard model of particle physics.
+If it is actually a dynamical quantity, the basic equations related to $\alpha_{\rm EM}$ we are using are approximations of some more general equations.
+In practice, comparing all above measurements, one can find that these measurements are consistent with each other and there is no evidence to support a varying fine-structure constant now.